Freetrade review summary

 - Non-trading fees include charges not directly related to trading, like withdrawal fees or inactivity fees.

-Below you will find the most relevant fees of Freetrade for each asset class.
-For example, in the case of stock investing commissions are the most important fees.
+In the sections below, you will find the most relevant fees of Freetrade for each asset class.
+For example, in the case of stock investing the most important fees are commissions.

 We also compared Freetrade's fees with those of two similar brokers we selected, DEGIRO and Revolut.
 This selection is based on objective factors such as products offered, client profile, fee structure, etc. See a more detailed rundown of Freetrade alternatives.